monti-apm/monti-apm-agent/README.md

 #### Code Style & Format

-Run `npx prettier --check ./` to check all files.
+There is ESLint config file from `meteor-up` project.
+In the future, we should adapt it.

-Run `npx prettier --write ./` to fix formatting issues.
+Run `npm run lint` to check all files.

 #### Tests

-Run `meteor test-packages ./` to execute all test cases.
+Run `npm run test` to execute all test cases.